iandennismiller/gthnk/Readme.rst

     And this is a separate entry, a minute later.

-Those two delimiters - date and time followed by a blank line - are all there is to the gthnk journal file format.
+Those two delimiters - date and time followed by a blank line - are all there is to the Gthnk journal file format.
 The rest is Markdown.

 You can add multiple entries per day - and multiple days in a single journal - by inserting date and time markers as you work.